 Put another way, if only 21,460 ballots marked Biden in these three states had instead been marked Trump, Donald Trump would not have lost the election.

-To put these numbers in perspective, using only the official numbers, and assuming that the numbers reported out of Maricopa County are 100% accurate, Donald Trump lost to Joe Biden because of less than .000138% of the ballots cast.
-Remembering that the closer the results of an election are, the more comprehensive an audit should be, we can now see why such an exhaustive effort has been pursued to audit the 2.1 million ballots that came out of Maricopa County in the last election.
+To put these numbers in perspective, again using only the official numbers, and assuming that the numbers reported out of Maricopa County are 100% accurate, Donald Trump lost to Joe Biden because of less than .000138% of the total ballots cast.
+Remembering that the closer the results of an election are, the more comprehensive an audit should be, it is not strange at all that the Arizona Legislature might want to audit the 2.1 million ballots that came out of Maricopa County in the last election.

 Seeing as how Donald Trump’s margin of loss was so vanishingly small (again, using official numbers) the subsequent actions taken by prominent members of our government are all the more astonishing.

-Following an election in which Donald Trump is reported to have lost by less than one thousandth of one percent of the votes cast in the battleground states, and during the final week of his term of office, 232 members of Congress voted, yet again, to impeach the president and outlaw him from running for office in the 2024 presidential election.
+Following an election in which Donald Trump is reported to have lost by less than four-tenths of one percent of the votes cast in three battleground states, and while he was in his final week of office, 232 members of Congress voted, yet again, to impeach the president and legally forbid Americans from voting for him in the 2024 presidential election.
+Yes, they did this 72 days after more than 74 million Americans had voted to elect Donald Trump as their president.

 Regardless of whether fake ballots are uncovered in Arizona this afternoon, or how many are uncovered, the prevailing contempt of those in government for the electorate is a deadlier poison to America than any amount of fraud uncovered in a single election.
 It is the problem behind the problem of election fraud.
 In fact, it is that contempt that predates the fraud and justifies it in the minds of those who sanction it.
 I do not exaggerate when I say that it threatens to undo our entire system of self-government.